WebberZone/crp-taxonomy/readme.txt

 = WordPress install (the easy way) =
 1. Navigate to Plugins within your WordPress Admin Area

-2. Click "Add new" and in the search box enter "Contextual Related Posts Taxonomy Tools"
+2. Click "Add new" and in the search box enter "Related Posts by Categories and Tags"

 3. Find the plugin in the list (usually the first result) and click "Install Now"